Murkguy/TheMurk/Character Creation.md

 Attributes are a set of secondary scores that define the character’s potential to do and take physical damage, how quickly they move, and the amount of magical energy available to the character.
 The character’s characteristic scores determine the value of their attributes.

-- __Damage Modifier (DM):__ The Damage Modifier applies whenever the character uses a melee or thrown weapon.
+- __Damage/Health Modifier (DM):__ The Damage Modifier applies whenever the character uses a melee or thrown weapon.
 It’s calculated by adding the character’s Strength and Size together and referring to the table below.
 The modifier gets more significant when the sum of Strength and Size are higher –bigger, stronger, characters deal out more damage than smaller, weaker, characters.

-Damage Modifier
+Damage/Health Modifier

 | Total of STR and SIZ | Damage Modifier |
 | -------------------- | --------------- |